Ekkehard-Schulze/indoor-climate-logger/README.md

 8. NTP time is supported only for Wifi enabled microcontrollers.

-7. On Raspberry Pi I2C is supporte via the Adafruit Blinka library.
+7. On Raspberry Pi I2C is supported via the Adafruit Blinka library.
 Activate the I2C bus via raspi-config.

 3. To use 1-Wire sensors on a Raspberry Pi, activate the 1-Wire bus via raspi-config.
 The default Raspberry Pi GPIO pin for